Opvolger/Opvolger/starfiveVisionFive2/FedoraATIRadeon5450.md

 ### Building the Linux Kernel

-I built this on my own machine, otherwise it will take a very long time. so cross compile!
+I build this on my own machine, otherwise it will take a very long time. so cross compile!
 Everything is neatly explained if you click through to the "linux" repo of all (yet) custom code for the SBC. [link](https://github.com/starfive-tech/VisionFive2)

 ```bash